thenativeweb/forcedomain/README.md

       }
     }

-## Running the tests
+## Running the build

-node-force-domain has been developed using TDD.
-To run the tests, go to the folder where you have installed node-force-domain to and run `npm test`.
-You need to have [mocha](https://github.com/visionmedia/mocha) installed.

-    $ npm test

-Additionally, this module can be built using [Grunt](http://gruntjs.com/).
-Besides running the tests, Grunt also analyses the code using [JSHint](http://www.jshint.com/).
+This module can be built using [Grunt](http://gruntjs.com/).
+Besides running the tests, this also analyses the code.
 To run Grunt, go to the folder where you have installed node-force-domain and run `grunt`.
 You need to have [grunt-cli](https://github.com/gruntjs/grunt-cli) installed.

     $ grunt

 ## License

 The MIT License (MIT)
-Copyright (c) 2013 Golo Roden.
+Copyright (c) 2013-2015 Golo Roden.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: